Skip To Main Content

 EMT Courses

 This is an exploratory course that provides the student with exposure and acquisition of knowledge, skills and attitudes associated with a broad range of occupations relating to careers in health including job requirements and tasks performed.
-This course will assist students in making informed decisions regarding their future academic and occupational goals in the health care field.
-Students will learn medical terminology, basic CPR, first aid, basic human anatomy, physiology, patient care, medical confidentiality and legal terms.
-State code 140010
+This course will assist students in making informed decisions regarding their future academic and occupational goals in the healthcare field.
+During this course students will learn medical terminology, first aid, basic human anatomy, physiology, patient care, medical confidentiality and legal terms.
+State CTE code 140010

 This is an exploratory course that provides the student with exposure and acquisition of knowledge, skills and attitudes associated with a broad range of occupations relating to careers in health including job requirements and tasks performed.
-This course will assist students in making informed decisions regarding their future academic and occupational goals in the health care field.
-During these two trimesters, students will learn medical terminology, CPR, first aid, basic human anatomy, physiology, patient care, medical confidentiality and legal terms.
-State code 140010
+This course will assist students in making informed decisions regarding their future academic and occupational goals in the healthcare field.
+During this course students will learn medical terminology, first aid, basic human anatomy, physiology, patient care, medical confidentiality and legal terms.
+State CTE code 140010

 Prerequisite: Fundamentals of Health Professions